Lanzhou-J/DinnerChoice/README.md

 How much do you usually spend in this restaurant?
 >
 ```
-* After adding a new restaurant, the app will calculate if the list count has increased by 1, if yes, then output a message telling users that the new entry has been successfully added.
+* After adding a new restaurant, the app will calculate if the list count has increased by 1, if yes, then output a message telling users that the new entry has been successfully added.<br>
 ```
 > > > > > > > > > > > > > > > > > >
 New restaurant is successfully added!
 ```
 ##### 2. Display restaurants
-* If nothing is added to the default restaurants list, the default restaurants list will be displayed as below:
+* If nothing is added to the default restaurants list, the default restaurants list will be displayed as below:<bt>

 ```
 -------------------------
 ID: 1